noble-assets/ibc/spec/app/ics-021-permissioned-token-transfer/README.md

   // removeFromBlocklist is a list of pubkekys which can now interact with the denom
   removeFromBlocklist: bytes[]
 ) {
+  // todo update to add either pubkeys or addresses
   // Ensure only denom owner can update the allowlist owner = GetPermissionedDenomOwner(denom) abortTransactionUnless(owner == sender)